Marbles/statamic-opening-hours/README.md

 ## Installation

-Download or clone the repository, then copy the `OpeningHours` folder to your site's `Addon` directory, then refresh the add-ons to install the dependencies.
+Download or clone the repository, rename the folder to `OpeningHours` then copy the folder to your site's `Addon` directory, then refresh the add-ons to install the dependencies.

 ``` bash
 php please addons:refresh